AbdoulRahimBarry/GitOps-Argocd/README.md

 # Argo CD-GitOps for Kubernetes
-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+This project allows you to install Argo CD, argo cd is a declarative, GitOps continuous delivery tool for Kubernetes.

-## How it works
-Argo CD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state.

 ## Note:
 This project has been tested on a GKE cluster, but can work on any cluster.